DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/ResourceStatus/advanced_configuration.rst

 Policies
 --------

-This section describes the policies and the conditions to match elements.
+This section describes the policies, and to which elements such policies are applied.

 ::

   /Operations/Defaults/ResourceStatus
                           /Policies
                               /PolicyName
-                                  policyType = policyType
+                                  policyType = nameOfPolicyType
                                   doNotCombineResult = something
                                   /matchParams
                                       element = element